seqeralabs/nf-proteindesign/README.md

 **nf-proteindesign** is a Nextflow pipeline for high-throughput protein design using [Boltzgen](https://github.com/HannesStark/boltzgen), an all-atom generative diffusion model that designs proteins, peptides, and nanobodies to bind various biomolecular targets.

-The pipeline uses pre-made design YAML specifications to generate protein designs in parallel, with optional downstream analysis modules for sequence optimization and quality assessment.
+The pipeline uses pre-made design YAML specifications to generate protein designs in parallel, with a comprehensive suite of downstream analysis modules for sequence optimization, structure validation, and quality assessment.

 ## Quick Start